table-mountain-hema/table-mountain-hema.github.io/_pages/class.md

 ---
 key: 3
-excerpt: Our classes are on Mondays and Tuesdays in Newlands, Cape Town.
+excerpt: Our classes are on Mondays, Tuesdays and Wednesdays in Newlands, Cape Town.
 layout: page
 title: Classes and Fees
 permalink: /classes